-4. General population survey on the perception of media freedom and media integrity
+4. General population survey on the perception of media freedom and media integrity2

-News consumption: As much as two thirds of local citizens follow the news on daily basis, which is somewhat higher compared to the regional level.
-On the other hand, only 3% of the citizens don't follow any news at all.
+News consumption: Even 73% of citizens in Albania follow the news on daily basis, which is the highest level in the region3.
+On the other hand, only 2% don't follow news at all.

-Trust in media in general: Accordingly, more than 60% of the citizens trust media in the former Yugoslav Republic of Macedonia, compared to 37% of those who don't trust them.
-On average, 53% of the citizens in the region express trust in media and the former Yugoslav Republic of Macedonia is among the countries with the highest trust.
+Trust in the media in general: Almost two thirds of citizens trust the media in Albania, compared to 34% of those who don't.
+On average, 53% of citizens in the region express trust in the media and Albania is the country with the strongest trust.

-Access to information through the media: However, only 36% of the citizens in the former Yugoslav Republic of Macedonia state that information about relevant issues are completely accessible or accessible to a large degree through the media in their country.
+Access to information through the media: Similarly, 57% of citizens in Albania state that information about relevant issues is completely accessible or accessible to a large degree through the media in their country, which is significantly higher in comparison to the regional average.

-Freedom of media to report critically and express their view: Additionally, only one fourth of the citizens in the former Yugoslav Republic of Macedonia believe that journalists and media outlets in their country are free to express their views and report critically about relevant news.
-Situation in the former Yugoslav Republic of Macedonia seems to be the least favourable in the region.
+Freedom of media to report critically and express their view: Almost one half of citizens believe that journalists and media outlets in their country are free to express their views and report critically about relevant news, which is again higher compared to the regional average.

-Current state of media freedom - pressure on journalists and media reporting: More than 40% of people in the former Yugoslav Republic of Macedonia state that there exists a high pressure on journalist/media reporting in their country, which is higher compared to the regional average.
-Additionally, almost every second citizen believes that pressure is present to some degree.
+Current state of media freedom - pressure on journalists and media reporting: One fifth of people in Albania believe that there is high pressure on journalist/media reporting in their country, which is lower in comparison to the regional level.
+However, bigger share of them, almost 60%, believe that pressure is present to some degree.

-Self-censorship: More than a third of the citizens believe that public officials in the former Yugoslav Republic of Macedonia often gave statements which might possibly influence journalists and/or media not to publish their information.
+Self-censorship: Less than one fifth of citizens believe that public officials in Albania tend to give statements which might influence journalists and/or media not to publish their information.

-Importance of freedom of speech and media freedom: Nine out of ten citizens of the former Yugoslav Republic of Macedonia agree that freedom of speech as a fundamental human right should be strictly protected and 76% state that freedom of media is a prerequisite for a free democratic society.
-On the other hand, almost half of the citizens state that the government should be allowed to restrict media freedom.
+Importance of freedom of speech and media freedom: More than 70% of people in Albania agree that freedom of speech, as the fundamental human right, should be strictly protected, as well as that freedom of media is a precondition for a free democratic society.
+On the other hand, 16% state that the government should be allowed to restrict media freedom.

-Familiarity with investigative journalism: Almost 80% noted that media in the former Yugoslav Republic of Macedonia are engaged in investigative reporting, at least to some extent and even 35% believe that media engage in investigative reporting to a sufficient extent.
-However, according to the citizens, only a few media outlets are engaged in investigative reporting.
+Awareness of investigative journalism: Almost 60% note that the media in Albania do engage in investigative reporting, at least to some extent.
+One fourth believe that the media engage in investigative reporting to a sufficient extent, and this percentage is among the highest in the region.
+Additionally, according to citizens, only a few media outlets are engaged in investigative reporting.

-Awareness of journalists' professional associations: Although countries in the region vary greatly when it comes to their awareness of journalists' professional associations, they mostly agree that the work of journalists' professional associations contributes to better situation of media and journalists in their country - it is the case with even 73% of the citizens in the former Yugoslav Republic of Macedonia.
+Awareness of journalists' professional associations: Although countries in the region vary greatly when it comes to their awareness of journalists' professional associations, they mostly agree that the work of journalists' professional associations improves the situation in the media and helps journalists in their country - this opinion is shared by 37% of citizens in Albania.

-&lt;sup>2 Data collection conducted from July to October 2017.
+2 Data collection conducted from July to October 2017.

-&lt;sup>3 The survey was conducted in six countries: Albania, Bosnia and Herzegovina, Kosovo, the former Yugoslav Republic of Macedonia, Montenegro and Serbia.
+3 The survey was conducted in six countries: Albania, Bosnia and Herzegovina, Kosovo, the former Yugoslav Republic of Macedonia, Montenegro and Serbia.